owhite/balancing-robot-notes/DOCS/CAN.md

     static bool initialized = false;

-    // Capture raw encoder count for debugging uint16_t curr_count = motor_curr->enctimer->Instance->CNT;
+    // Capture raw encoder count for debugging
+	//  NOTE THIS SHOULD BE REPLACED WITH
+	//   _motor->FOC.abs_position
+	// See decription in the MESC_control_variables in DOCS uint16_t curr_count = motor_curr->enctimer->Instance->CNT;

     // --- Read precise timestamp from DWT cycle counter ---